vercel/next.js/examples/amp-first/README.md

 ## Tips & Tricks

 - **Using AMP Components:** you can import AMP components using `next/head`.
-Checkout `components/amp/AmpCustomElement` for a simple way to import AMP components.
+Checkout `components/amp/AmpCustomElement` for a way to import AMP components.
 Once the component is imported, you can use it like any other HTML element.
 - **amp-bind & amp-state:** it's no problem to use `amp-bind` and `amp-state` with Next.js.
 There are two things to be aware of:

   1. The `[...]` binding syntax, e.g. `[text]="myStateVariable"`, is not supported in JSX.
 Use `data-amp-bind-text="myStateVariable"` instead.